jorgeberrizbeitia/stripe-mern-stack/README.md

 import CheckoutForm from "./CheckoutForm";

-import { createPaymentIntentService } from "../services/payment.services";
+import axios from "axios";

 // Make sure to call loadStripe outside of a component’s render to avoid
 // recreating the Stripe object on every render.
 // This is your test publishable API key. const stripePromise = loadStripe(process.env.REACT_APP_STRIPE_PUBLISHABLE_KEY); // Make sure you add your publishable API key to the .env.local
+// !IMPORTANT.
+If using VITE, make sure you use the correct variable naming and usage (import.meta.env.VITE_VARIABLE_NAME)

 function PaymentIntent({ productDetails }) {
   const [clientSecret, setClientSecret] = useState("");